Receiving help from Student Legal Services

-Lower level of L.A.
+Lower level of the L.A.
 Pittenger Student Center, room L-17.

-Student Legal Services is a free service offered to Ball State Students with services ranging from criminal to civil law, according to the Ball State website.
+Student Legal Services (SLS) is a free resource offered to Ball State students with services ranging from criminal to civil law, according to the Ball State website.
 It can provide students with documents such as roommate agreements and housing inspection forms.

-Often, student organizations need releases and waivers for events they host.
-This practice helps follow risk management requirements.
-Despite marketing its services at orientation and at resource fairs, Connor said students often only find him after creating a problem.
-When he interacts with parents at said fairs, they all say, “My son/daughter won’t/better not need you.
+Despite marketing these services at freshmen orientation and at resource fairs, Connor said students often only find him after running into a problem.
+When he interacts with parents at resource fairs, Connor said they say, “My son or daughter won’t need a lawyer.”